 If you’ve been in a car accident in Florida, life can suddenly become very challenging.
 The trauma of a car accident can cause serious injuries that require specific treatments from several different medical specialists.
 Sometimes, people end up missing appointments or not adhering to their doctor’s prescribed treatments.
 There are legitimate reasons for this, but what you need to understand is how gaps in treatment can impact your personal injury claim with your insurance carrier.

-Woman avoids gaps in her treatment after getting into a car accident
+Woman avoids gaps in her treatment after getting into a car accident.

 If you asked Lauren Pozna, one of our personal injury attorneys in Pinellas Park, she’d tell you this is an important aspect of the injury claim process that she covers with her clients ASAP.
 This isn’t something the general public gets much information about unless they’re going through it personally.
 It can be all too easy to miss a follow-up appointment or let other aspects of your prescribed course of treatment lapse without realizing the impact it can have in the long run.